 - Physically and mentally capable of responding to the demands of this position

-- Commitment to a minimum of three (3) hours of volunteer service each week through the school year
+- Commitment to a minimum of fifteen (15) hours of volunteer service each month through the school year

 Benefits of volunteering

 Becoming a Student Auxiliary volunteer can provide you with an opportunity to:

 - Make a meaningful contribution to the safety and security of your community

 - Gain a better understanding of the function of community policing